 - Number of students accepted per year is based on openings available in the course cap as offered for Health Unit Coordinator (HIM-1060 Health Unit Coordinator).

-- MA-1020 Medical Terminology I and MA-2010 Medical Terminology II must be completed within three years of program completion if not using Medical Terminology in current work environment.
+- In order to be awarded this certificated, MA-1020 Medical Terminology I and MA-2010 Medical Terminology II must be completed within three years of program completion if not using Medical Terminology in current work environment.

 Program Learning Outcomes